“Nobody cares if you can't dance well. Just get up and dance. Great dancers are great because of their passion.” - Martha Graham

 - The foxtrot

-The more demand there is for a lesson, the higher the price will be.
-While the uptake in ballroom dance classes is encouraging for tutors, it does mean those wanting to learn to dance will probably have to pay more.
+The more demand there is for a lesson, the higher the price will be, however, the more available the lessons will be too.
+While the uptake in Zumba dance classes is encouraging for tutors, it does mean those wanting to learn to dance will probably have to pay more.

 When it comes to private tutorials, the student needs to keep in mind that their geographical location can affect the price of the lessons.
 The market for tutors will be more competitive in large cities which can be both an advantage and a disadvantage.